argonatorUberTF/Uber-Team-Fortress/README.md

 Removed packet transmission to central hub for sharing of user profiles across multiple servers.
 Since Uber TF is not similar to Mega TF COOP, they shouldn't talk with each other.
 So experience and attributes are not shared across multiple servers with a central hub.
-Which was known to timeout.
+Which was known to timeout, or exploited for exp changes.
 In survival mode, if you get disconnected or dropped, you can "cmd beg" to be let back in because, sometimes other players can't find or see your corpse.
 Or your player died and fell into an unobtainable area.
-Even if you use the resurrection cube, sometimes the player would spawn and just die again. :{
+Even if you use the resurrection cube, sometimes the player would spawn and just die again.
 Updated gibs to be tossed out (pk666), upgraded shotgun damage for tough monsters/players.
+More pellets.
 Added splash effects for dropped entities/models into lava and water. addtosplash() .
 Fixed missing precached models, sounds, added VWEP support for Painkeep and Mega TF weapons.
 Typos and grammar of text notifications cleaned by unknown, and argonator.